newrelic/newrelic-pcf-nozzle-tile/README.md

 This application is a nozzle which forwards metrics from the [PCF Loggregator][a] in [Pivotal Cloud Foundry][b] into [New Relic Insights][c] for visualization.

-The application could either be pushed as a regular PCF application with **"cf push"**, or you could use the tile version of it and install it in Ops Mgr.
+The nozzle could either be pushed as a regular PCF application with **"cf push"**, or you could use the tile version of it and install it in Ops Mgr.